asr1/digital-garden/src/site/notes/Reading and Writing/Moloch.md

 # Moloch

 Scott Alexander has a [blog post](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) about Allen Ginsberg poem Howl.
-Moloch is the personification of [[Politics/Capitalism\|Capitalism]], of machines bigger than any human.
+Moloch is the personification of [[Politics and Culture/Capital-P Politics/Capitalism\|Capitalism]], of machines bigger than any human.
 I think of the quote from [[Reading and Writing/The Grapes of Wrath\|The Grapes of Wrath]]:

 > It happens that every man in a bank hates what the bank does, and yet the bank does it.
 The bank is something more than men, I tell you.
 It’s the monster.
 Men made it, but they can’t control it.